Huawei P20 Pro in review: The camera leader goes independent

 Finally, thanks to Huawei for providing the P20 Pro!

-Huawei P20 Pro buy
+Buy the Huawei P20 Pro

-Huawei P20 Pro buy on your mobile*
+Buy Huawei P20 Pro on DeinHandy*

 * This test report was created in collaboration with DeinHandy and therefore contains further purchase links.
 However, this has no effect on the test itself and the smartphone was not sponsored by DeinHandy.
 For our sake Transparency but listed here anyway.